lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ### Formatting of Message 2

-Message 2 is formatted as specified in {{Section 5.3.1 of RFC9528}}.
+Message 2 is formatted as specified in Section 5.3.1 of [RFC9528], except that CIPHERTEXT_2 is replaced by CIPHERTEXT_2A.

 ### Responder Composition of Message 2